Chymyst/chymyst-core/docs/roadmap.md

  3 * 5 - Can we implement JoinRun using Future / Promise and remove all blocking and all semaphores?

- 2 * 2 - Detect this condition at the reaction site time:
- A cycle of input molecules being subset of output molecules, possibly spanning several reaction sites (a->b+..., b->c+..., c-> a+...).
-This is a warning if there are nontrivial matchers and an error otherwise.

- 2 * 3 - understand the "reader-writer" example; implement it as a unit test

  3 * 2 - add per-molecule logging; log to file or to logger function

  5 * 5 - implement "progress and safety" assertions so that we could prevent deadlock in more cases